AlolyanRoaa/AutomationWithPython-UpdateCSVfile/README.md

-# Automation With Python-Update CSV file
+# Automation With Python-Update xlsx file
-a python program to update a CSV file : update the prices of the transactions in the DB by 0.9 output : a new CSV file with the new updates
+a python program to update a xlsx file : update the prices of the transactions in the DB by 0.9 output : a new xlsx file with the new updates